frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 The above states that JSON is the only serialization format that `MUST` be used for publishing a Data Package while other serialization formats can be used in projects or systems internally if supported by corresponding implementations.

-This specification does not introduce any discoverability mechanisms making a serialized Data Package be referenced only directly by its URI.
+This specification does not define any discoverability mechanisms making a serialized Data Package be referenced only directly by its URI.
 It means that techically the name of a Data Package file is irrelevant although it is good practice to use `datapackage.json` as a public convention.

 The descriptor is the central file in a Data Package.
 It provides: